 legal resources necessary to hold negligent facilities accountable.

 Nursing home neglect and abuse can be challenging to detect, especially in individuals with dementia that have symptoms that masks many of the known effects of mistreatment.
 In some cases, a family member will mistake the natural progression of a debilitating disease when abuse or neglect is actually occurring.
 There are specific steps that any family can take to protect their loved ones and ensure they are receiving the best care in a comfortable, safe environment.
-The South Carolina Nursing Home Law Center Attorneys have represented many families in the Berkeley County area to ensure justice is served when caregivers and other residents have caused injuries or the wrongful death of a loved one.PruittHealth - Moncks Corner
+Our nursing home abuse network of attorneys have represented many families in the Berkeley County area to ensure justice is served when caregivers and other residents have caused injuries or the wrongful death of a loved one.PruittHealth - Moncks Corner

 This Long-Term Care Home is a for-profit 132-certified bed Center providing care and services to residents of Moncks Corner and Berkeley County, South Carolina.
 The Facility is located at: